The road to Workman Creek Falls in AZ is pure adventure

 How to get to Workman Creek Falls?

-Set high in the Tonto National Forest, the road to the waterfall is totally unpaved.
+The road to the waterfall is totally unpaved.
 It’s called Forest Service Road 487 (NF-487), also known as Workman Creek Road.
-Starting at Arizona 288-Globe Young Highway, the road is 5.14km (3.2 miles) long.
+Starting at Arizona 288-Globe Young Highway, the road is 5.14 km (3.2 miles) long.

 Is the road to Workman Creek Falls defiant?

-Tucked away in the central part of Arizona, the drive should not be attempted without a high-clearance vehicle.
+The drive should not be attempted without a high-clearance vehicle.
 The road is entirely unpaved and impassible when wet.
-The drive up to the falls is 2WD (in good weather), but after the bottom falls recreation area, it gets steep, narrow and scary for those afraid of heights.
-Loose ground material precede the edge of the cliffs and has led to people falling off in the past.
-The difficult section starts beyond the waterfalls, climbing up to 2.361m (7,746ft) above the sea level by Aztec Peak lookout.
+The drive up to the falls is 2WD (in good weather), but after the bottom falls recreation area, it gets steep, narrow, and scary for those afraid of heights.
+Loose ground material precedes the edge of the cliffs and has led to people falling off in the past.
+The difficult section starts beyond the waterfalls, climbing up to 2,361 m (7,746 ft) above sea level by Aztec Peak lookout.
 The last part of the climb is a single-track forest road, steep and a little rocky in segments.
 If the gate isn’t closed, you can drive all the way to the summit.

 Is the road to Workman Creek Falls open?